Gregory (The Americans): Plot

 Gregory suggests they kill Joyce before their cover is blown, but Philip threatens Gregory's life if he harms her.
 Philip goes for a walk and meets his and Elizabeth's new KGB supervisor, Claudia (Margo Martindale), who tells him that the Americans are working on some sort of technology that would put the Soviets' nuclear arsenal at risk.
 She tells him to make contact with the person mentioned in Rob's note.
-Philip confronts Elizabeth about her affair with Gregory, telling her that he wouldn't lie about their relationship.
+Philip confronts Elizabeth about her affair with Gregory, telling her that he would not lie about their relationship.
 He then goes to meet Rob's contact in a warehouse basement.
 He is brought into a room with two guards and Rob's contact.
 Philip takes out the guards after they refuse to stay out of his blind spot.
 Philip is cut by one of the guards, but ignores it.
 Rob's contact hands him a briefcase with classified schematics for a nuclear X-ray laser anti-ballistic missile ray.

 Stan and Amador retrace their steps to see how Joyce escaped.
 Stan notices one of Gregory's men watching them and he and Amador chase him, but he disappears.
 Stan wonders, "Why does some guy in the hood care about a KGB spy?"

 Joyce begins to fear for her life when she realizes that Philip, Elizabeth, and Gregory are spies.
 Elizabeth assures her that they will not kill her.
-Later, they take Joyce and her child and hand them over to Claudia, where she tells Joyce they're sending her to Cuba.
-The next morning, Elizabeth reveals to Philip the extent of her relationship with Gregory — that she fell in love with him when she saw how dedicated he was to their cause.
-Elizabeth tells Philip that while she didn't fall in love with him when they first met, she feels she's falling in love with him now.
+Later, they take Joyce and her child and hand them over to Claudia, where she tells Joyce they are sending her to Cuba.
+The next morning, Elizabeth reveals to Philip the extent of her relationship with Gregory—that she fell in love with him when she saw how dedicated he was to their cause.
+Elizabeth tells Philip that while she did not fall in love with him when they first met, she feels she is falling in love with him now.

 In Donetsk, Russia, Rob and Joyce's child is brought to Rob's parents.
 Stan finds Joyce's dead body in a car, staged to look like an accidental heroin overdose.